-ROSAS’ safety engineers help to assess the safety and compliance of machines and to achieve the CE mark in conformity with the Directive 2006/42/EC.
-Although there are several European Directives that apply to the safety of industrial machinery and equipment, the most relevant is the Machinery Directive (Directive 2006/42/EC).
+ROSAS’ safety engineers help to assess the safety and compliance of machines and to achieve the CE mark in conformity with the Directive 2006/42/CE.
+Although there are several European Directives that apply to the safety of industrial machinery and equipment, the most relevant is the Machinery Directive (Directive 2006/42/).
 This directive has a dual objective: to allow the free movement of machinery within the internal market whilst ensuring a high level of protection of health and safety.

 It is the manufacturer's responsibilty or his authorized representative to ensure that the equipment supplied is in conformity with the Directives.
 This standard covers machinery, interchangeable equipment, safety components, lifting accessories, chains, ropes and webbing, removable mechanical transmission devices and partly completed machinery, and requires the following actions: